alloc/alien-dom/docs/getting-started.md

 ### useRef

 Creates a `Ref` object that can be observed when its `value` property changes.
-You may pass an initial value.
+You may pass an initial value, but a function argument will be called and its result will be used as the initial value instead.

 ---